- User Since

 @rupor-github no problem for the delay.
 Thanks for explaining!

-My experience on a Window 10 system was, that removing the expired root certificate did not help with https://keyserver.ubuntu.com and the intermediate certificate was not in the windows store, so it could not be removed.
+My experience on a Window 10 system (with Gpg4win 3.1.15 which has GnuPG 2.2.27) was, that removing the expired root certificate did not help with https://keyserver.ubuntu.com and the intermediate certificate was not in the windows store, so it could not be removed.

 One problem I see is that keyserver.ubuntu.com delivers a problematic intermediate(?) certificate: